 The Ozark Mountains are THE motorcycle riding spot between the Rockies and the Smokies - especially northern Arkansas and southern Missouri... with hundreds of miles of great cruising roads.
 Our goal at Cruise the Ozarks is to help you make the most of your Ozarks riding experience.
 Take a look at the highway maps we have provided.
-These will give you a some suggestions on which roads to explore, especially if you have limited time to spend in the area.Come on and join us as we get ready to enjoy the great roads across the Arkansas and Missouri Ozarks in 2014!
+These will give you a some suggestions on which roads to explore, especially if you have limited time to spend in the area.Come enjoy the great roads across the Arkansas and Missouri Ozarks in 2014!

-This is indeed our best issue ever, and once again it is available for free at Arkansas Visitor Welcome Centers all around the state, as well as bike shops and motorcycle clubs scattered throughout Arkansas and in Missouri, Oklahoma and Texas.
+Our Autumn 2014 issue will soon hit the streets, and once again it will be made available for free at Arkansas Visitor Welcome Centers all around the state, as well as bike shops and motorcycle clubs scattered throughout Arkansas and in Missouri, Oklahoma and Texas.
 Many bars, pubs, restaurants, resorts and campgrounds also give away our magazine.
-We're excited to be publishing our Autumn issue next week to showcase the best motorcycle rides to see the amazing colors of nature here in the Ozarks during the Autumn, as well as give a preview to the amazing Bikes, Blue & BBQ events in Fayetteville and surrounding areas this Autumn.
-Deadline for our Autumn issue is July 11; if you want your business listed, contact us at firstname.lastname@example.org .
+We're excited to be publishing our Autumn issue next week to showcase the best motorcycle rides to see the amazing colors of nature here in the Ozarks during the Autumn, as well as give a preview to the amazing Bikes, Blue & BBQ events in Fayetteville and surrounding areas this Fall.

 "Cruise the Ozarks" is and has always been a free publication, but if you want a copy mailed direct to you when they're "hot off the press", please send a couple of bucks to cover postage & handling to: Cruise the Ozarks, P.O.
 Box 427, Berryville, AR 72616, and we'll ship a few out to you -- one for you and a couple for your riding buddies.
 But until then, enjoy planning your Ozarks adventure for this Spring, Summer and Autumn on this website: CruiseTheOzarks.com.